Intensive Courses FAQs

 Is it compulsory for non-UK based students to have a UK based guardian?

 Yes.
-All students attending a UK Intensive must have a UK based guardian who we can contact in case of an emergency or if a circumstance results in a child having to leave the School premises.
-If you do not have family or friends in the UK who would be able to collect or house your child, there are professional guardian agencies who provide this service.
+All students attending a UK Intensive must have a UK-based guardian who we can contact in case of an emergency or if a circumstance results in a child having to leave the School premises.
+If you do not have family or friends in the UK who would be able to collect or house your child, there are professional guardian agencies that provide this service.
 A student cannot attend the course without a suitable guardian in place.